Homa777/Make-an-app-for-covid-images-classifucation-using-flask/README.md

 ```
 # load a model
 You need to save the output of your model which is already trained in a desired direction.
-In this case, the output in the pytorch output called covid_resnet18_epoch30.pt which is the output of another respotirary I made.
+In this case, the output in the pytorch output called covid_resnet18_epoch30.pt which is the output of another respotirary I made (Covid-19-classification_by_pytorch).
 Since this file was too big to be uploaded here, I was not able to upload here.
 Then, you need to have your model in a same direction you saved your python file named "app.py".
 The name of my model file is model_conv.

 # Dataset
 ```